The Conservatoire, Blackheath

 • Many of the founders were influential professional musicians and artists which led to a very high quality of tuition.

-• The Open House tours (at 10.30am and 2pm) led by Blackheath architect, Jo Townshend, will allow visitors to see inside both buildings and discover more about their history and how they were used throughout history.
+• • The Open House tour (at 10.30am) led by Blackheath architect, Jo Townshend, will allow visitors to see inside both buildings and discover more about their history and how they were used throughout history.
 In the Waiting Room visitors can see a painting by Phyllis Dodd, Portrait of Mrs Martin.
 Mrs Martin was the mother of Roger Martin co-founder of the Blackheath Society with Douglas Bliss (Dodd’s husband).
 Mrs Martin also taught at the Conservatoire in the 1930s.
 The painting is kindly on loan to the Conservatoire by the Bliss family.
 There are also intriguing musical sculptural installations by London-based Mexican artist Guillermo Monroy on display, installed after the large-scale 2013 campaign to save the Conservatoire from closure, when significant improvement works were also undertaken in the Art Building.

 • The Conservatoire has produced many illustrious alumni, including Kate Bush, who was a student at the Conservatoire from 1970 until 1976; Jools Holland, who studied here and provided funding for a bursary in 1993 and also performed at Blackheath Halls in support of this; Daniel Day Lewis, who was a student here from 1967-1968 and James Woodford, who designed the RIBA Doors in 1934 whilst a teacher at the Blackheath School of Art.
 Some memorabilia featuring past students and teachers is on display in the Waiting Room.